cat-astrophic/MDPI/2018_Initial/README.md

 8. MDPI_panel_data.py -- this creates a panel data set with bibliographic and some socioeconomic data
 9. MDPI_data_analysis.py -- this perfroms initial data analysis for the project including Kolmogorov-Smirnov tests
 10. MDPI_regional_maps.py -- this creates plots of the income group and continent of the top collaborator by nation
+11. MDPI_FM_prep.py -- this creates the annualized files from (3) (plus an all time file) replcaing journal with Frascati Manual classification

 ### Data files: